gridsuite/documentation/README.md

 - Other services dependencies:
 - Use PowSyBl libraries: yes

-This cron job is responsible for regularly quey a FTP server, to get new cases (in a specific configured directory of the ftp).
+This cron job is responsible for regularly querying a FTP server, to get new cases (in a specific configured directory of the ftp).
 If new cases are available, they are all uploaded into the case server, so we can consider, this job as a bridge between an external FTP and our internal case storage solution.
-This jib keep track of already imported cases by storing meta infos in a database (which is updated each time new cases are uploaded).
+This job keep track of already imported cases by storing meta infos in a database (which is updated each time new cases are uploaded).
 Only cases supported by PowSyBl framework are processed.

 ### CGMES boundary import job